 The Sky Blues continued to threaten at the other end with Paddy Kenny making a double save to deny first King and then substitute Lukas Jutkiewicz.

-Westwood made a fine save to tip Ishmael Miller’s effort around the post, before and keep the scores level.
+Westwood then made a fine save to tip Ishmael Miller’s effort around the post and keep the scores level.

 However, the home side’s pressure eventually told when Taarabt’s outside of the foot pass was finished by Routledge on 79 minutes to move Rangers five points clear at the top of the table.